genggeng88/quiz-app/README.md

-Here’s a polished, copy-pasteable `README.md` you can drop into your repo.
-I kept it tight, clear, and deployment-ready, with spots for your screenshots.

----

 # Quiz App

 A full-stack web application for taking quizzes by category with an admin console for managing users, questions, quizzes, and contact messages.